Yvonneamg/Customer_Churn_Analysis/README.md

 - Experiment with advanced models (e.g., Random Forest, XGBoost).
 - Add more interactive filters to the Power BI dashboard.
 - Analyze additional features like customer support interactions.

-## Contact
-Feel free to reach out via [Your Email] or [Your LinkedIn] for questions or collaboration.